 Ektachrome, Agfachrome, or GAF/Anscochrome slides will be at least 40 years old; they’ll almost certainly suffer from some degree of fading.
 But unless they’ve been projected a lot, or stored in high humidity that promotes fungus growth, Kodachrome slides weather the decades well; they should pose only the normal challenges of scanning Kodachrome.

 The biggest challenge you’re likely to face with any type of 126 film is lack of sharpness.
-Although there were a few notable exceptions, most cameras that used 126 film were cheap Instamatic-type models that had fixed-focus, single-element plastic lenses.
+Although a few cameras that used 126 film had high-quality optics, the vast majority were cheap Instamatic-type models with fixed-focus, single-element plastic lenses.
 They also had slow fixed shutter speeds, typically 1/90 second in daylight and possibly 1/40 second with flash.
 These cameras could produce adequate small prints, if you didn’t look at them too closely.
-But the softness— a complex cocktail of lens blur and chromatic aberration, possibly exacerbated by camera shake and underexposure— becomes very apparent as soon as you view that first scanned file on your monitor.
+But the softness— a complex cocktail of lens blur and chromatic aberration, possibly exacerbated by camera shake and underexposure— becomes very apparent as soon as you view that first scanned file on your computer display.
 Deconvolution sharpening and motion blur reduction (using the Smart Sharpen tool in recent versions of Photoshop, or the Focus Magic or Topaz InFocus plug-ins) can extract some detail, but they can’t make a fuzzy image from a cheap lens look truly sharp.

 About Slides (particlarly Kodachrome)